Melissa Bonny: The Dark Side of the Moon (2021–present)

+Solo career (2025–present)

+On 18 August 2025, Bonny announced her solo album, Cherry Red Apocalypse, which was released on 23 January 2026.

 Other collaborations

 Since her debut on stage with Evenmore, Bonny gained popularity with both her work with her bands and the many collaborations she did with various artists.

 In 2018, she was a guest vocalist for Austrian band Serenity on both their European tours.

 In 2019, she joined the band Warkings on stage and in the studio and recorded guest vocals for the band Skeletoon, on their cover of Avantasia's "Farewell".

 In 2020, Bonny participated to Rock Meets Classic and shared the stage with rock legends Alice Cooper, Robin Zander (Cheap Trick), Joyce Kennedy (Mother's Finest), Robert Hart (Manfred Mann's Earth Band), Danny Bowes (Thunder) and Lucke Morley (Thunder), as well as the Mat Sinner Band and the RMC Symphony Orchestra.
 Later the same year, she was featured on Feuerschwanz's cover of "Ding" by Seeed, "Odin's Sons" by Warkings, "Try" by Beneath My Sins and on several tracks of the Malefistum album "Enemy".

 In 2021, she recorded vocals for Feuerschwanz again, for their cover of Manowar's Warriors of the World United, alongside Alea der Bescheidene (Saltatio Mortis) and Angus McSix.
 The same year, she was also featured on track "The Sarlinian Bow" on Marius Danielsen's album "Legend of Valley Doom, Pt.
 3".

-In 2022, Bonny appeared as a guest singer on Powerwolf's "Missa Cantorem II" on the track "Blodd for Blood", on Eklipse's song "Not All Those Who Wander Are Lost", on Mortemia's song "Devastation Bound" and on H.E.R.O.'s song "Monster" from album "Alternate Realities".
+In 2022, Bonny appeared as a guest singer on Powerwolf's "Missa Cantorem II" on the track "Blood for Blood", on Eklipse's song "Not All Those Who Wander Are Lost", on Mortemia's song "Devastation Bound" and on H.E.R.O.'s song "Monster" from album "Alternate Realities".

 She also participated in Eluveitie and Friends' tribute song to Alexi Laiho "Follow the Reaper" alongside Jonas Wolf (Eluveitie), Michalina Malisz (Lyrre), Teemu Mäntysaari (Wintersun, Smackbound), Vili Itäpelto (Smackbound), Rob Van Der Loo (Epica) and Jocke Wallgren (Amon Amarth), also released in 2022.

 The same year, she joined Feuerschwanz on the main stage of Wacken Open Air.
 The show was recorded and the audio was released the year after.

-In 2023, she was featured on Kamelot's song "New Babylon" from the album "The Awakening" as well as the video game "Metal: Hellsinger" on the track "Swallow The Fire".
+In 2023, she was featured on Kamelot's song "New Babylon" from the album The Awakening as well as the video game "Metal: Hellsinger" on the track "Swallow The Fire".
 Bonny also appeared on the live recording of Feuerschwanz's Wacken Open Air performance which was released as bonus material for the band's "Fegefeuer" album.
-She has also joined Kamelot on stage in 2023 for their South American, European, North American and Japanese tours as well as their festivals and other shows.
+She joined Kamelot on stage in 2023 for their South American tour.